Question: Why Do People Relapse after Years of Not Smoking?

 Be patient with yourself and allow for the time it takes to heal from this addiction.
 As you make your way through the first year, you will have experienced most of the situations in regular everyday life that trigger thoughts of smoking.
 Once faced, these triggers lose power.
 This all takes time and practice.

 You are in the driver's seat with your quit.
 Our actions are always within our control.
-Do the work to change your relationship to smoking and you will find the permanent freedom you want so badly.
-It's doable AND you have the ability to make it happen for yourself.
+Do the work to change your relationship with smoking and you will find the lasting freedom you want so badly.